 Whether your objective is to complete your coursework and earn your degree at an aggressive pace, or you need to find a flexible online MBA program that won’t clash with your busy work schedule, there are options suited to every student.
 To learn more about the available options, scroll down to the section on different types of MBA programs.
-Otherwise, continue reading to learn about the seven MBA specializations that are offered at National University.
+Otherwise, continue reading to learn about the nine MBA specializations that are offered at National University.

 MBA Program Specializations